Railway Level Crossings

-6. If manual raise is selected , then the picture is displayed at all the times whilst the barrier are down.
+6. If manual raise is selected, then the picture is displayed at all times whilst the barrier are down.

-7. If the crossing is automatically lowered, the picture is displayed at the time lowering sequence is initiated and is extinguished by the operation of crossing clear button.
+7. If the crossing is automatically lowered, the picture is displayed at the time the lowering sequence is initiated and is extinguished by the operation of the crossing with the clear button.